pomegranata/Battle-of-The-Night/README.md

 Feature:
 1. Different enemy pattern when the player reach certain point.
+2. Another plane to support the player
-2. Health.
-Where the game will be over when the plane's health is zero.
+3. Health = Where the game will be over when the plane's health is zero.
-3. Shoot.
-Player can shoot down the enemy with limited ammo capacity.
+4. Shoot = Player can shoot down the enemy with limited ammo capacity.
-4. Ammo.
-Ammo will be reduced everytime the player shoot the ammo.
+5. Ammo = Ammo will be reduced everytime the player shoot the ammo.
 When reaching zero ammo, the shoot (point 3) is not operatable.